Simsys/qhexedit2/readme.md

 You can select data with keyboard hits or mouse movements.
 The copy-key will copy the selected data into the clipboard.
 The cut-key copies also but delets it afterwards.
 In overwrite mode, the paste function overwrites the content of the (does not change the length) data.
 In insert mode, clipboard data will be inserted.
 The clipboard content is expected in ASCII Hex notation.
 Unknown characters will be ignored.

-QHexEdit has to edit areas.
-In the hex area, you can dedit in hex notation.
+QHexEdit has two edit areas.
+In the hex area, you can edit in hex notation.
 On the right, you edit data in ascii mode.
-Change between this tow edit areas is done withe the tab-key or shift-tab-key.
+Switch between this two areas with tab-key or shift-tab-key.

 QHexEdit comes with undo/redo functionality.
 All changes can be undone, by pressing the undo-key (usually ctr-z).
 They can also be redone afterwards.
 The undo/redo framework is cleared, when setData() sets up a new content for the editor.
 You can search data inside the content with indexOf() and lastIndexOf().
 The replace() function is to change located subdata.
 This 'replaced' data can also be undone by the undo/redo framework.